CadQuery/CQ-editor/README.md

 ### Development Packages

 Development builds are also available, but can be unstable and should be used at your own risk.
 You can download the newest build [here](https://github.com/CadQuery/CQ-editor/releases/tag/nightly).
-Install and run the shell (Linux/MacOS) or cmd (Windows) script in the root CQ-editor directory.
+Install and run the `run.sh` (Linux/MacOS) or `run.bat` (Windows) script in the root CQ-editor directory.
 The CQ-editor window should launch.

 ### MacOS workarounds